Schoenabatic/AtomMangaReader/README.md

 Go to <a href="https://www.mobileread.com/forums/showthread.php?t=348950">mobileread</a> for more details and to ask questions

-## Acknowlegements
+## Acknowledgements

+- **buxared**: For creating the original **Banana Manga Reader**, without which this project would not exist.
-Many thanks to all the developers of <a href="https://github.com/pgaskin/NickelMenu">NickelMenu</a> for creating a tool that allows us to experiment with our Kobos.
+- **NickelMenu Developers**: For creating the tool that allows us to launch custom scripts on Kobo.

-The idea of using the browser and the startup script were inspired by the <a href="https://www.mobileread.com/forums/showthread.php?t=262353">WebPortal</a> project by <a href="https://github.com/frostschutz">frostschutz</a>
+- **frostschutz**: For the **WebPortal** project, which inspired the browser-based approach.

 ## Leave a Tip!

-If you enjoyed using Atom Manga Reader, leave a nice comment on the mobileread page.
-Better yet, leave me a tip in my tip jar! (paypal: buxared14@gmail.com) As a novice in python, HTML and Linux, it took me many hours and many months to get here.
-AMR will always remain free, so consider donating.
-Thanks!
+Atom Manga Reader is a fork of **Banana Manga Reader**, originally created by **buxared**.

+If you enjoy using this application, please consider supporting the original creator who laid the foundation for this project.

+**Original Creator's Tip Jar (buxared):**

+- PayPal: buxared14@gmail.com

+As the maintainer of this fork, I (Schoenabatic) am dedicated to improving and keeping this project alive for the community.
+AMR will always remain free.

 ## I hope you have fun using Atom Manga Reader!